 LED Equivalency Guide

-Marketplace competition has brought about a significant drop in the price of LED lamps, and by the same token, a serious improvement in this lamp’s design.
-This trend has led to the development of LED-based alternate solutions that encompasses a whole range of multiple use luminaires.
+Marketplace competition has brought a significant drop in the price of LED lamps and, by the same token, a serious improvement in lamp design.
+This trend has led to the development of LED-based alternate solutions that encompass a whole range of multiple use luminaires.

 To facilitate the transition to LED lighting, the screw base size codes and the size of light bulbs remains the same.